-Amidst this context, the adjustment process continued during 2016 in a relatively orderly manner and according to the forecasts.
-The macroeconomic imbalances, which reflected on the devaluation of the peso, deterioration of national income, weakening of economic activity, and the increase in inflation continued throughout the year, but some of them began to show signs of improvement in the second half of the year.
+Performance of the Colombian Economy in 2016 and so far in 2017 midst this context, the adjustment process continued during 2016 in a relatively orderly manner and according to the forecasts.
+The macroeconomic imbalances (which reflected on the deterioration of national income, devaluation of the peso, the increase in inflation, and weakening of economic activity) continued throughout the year, but some of them began to show signs of improvement in the second half of the year.
 For 2017, the adjustment process is expected to continue, particularly in the non-tradable and tradable sectors different from oil.
 Once this process is completed, the economy is expected to return to its potential growth path, and inflation is expected to converge to the long-term target set by Banco de la República.

-A. Inflation
+2.1 Inflation

 Annual consumer inflation recorded a steady acceleration in the past two years, but began to decrease as of August 2016.
-Inflationary pressures (all of them transitory) generated by the accumulated depreciation, the El Niño phenomenon, and the trucking strike in mid 2016, strongly affected prices since the end of 2014 and led inflation to increase from 3.66% that year to 6.77% at the end of 2015, reaching a maximum level of 9.0% in July 2016.
+Inflationary pressures (all of them transitory) generated by the accumulated depreciation, the El Niño phenomenon, and the trucking strike in mid 2016, strongly affected prices since the end of 2014 and led inflation to increase from 3.66% that year to 6.77% at the end of 2015, reaching a maximum level9 of 9.0% in July 2016.